In 1890 the finest German-style beer in the nation flowed from the taps of Chattanooga Brewing Company.

 It grew to a six-story brewhouse that occupied an entire block of Broad Street, producing over 150,000 barrels a year, until Prohibition forced the brewery closure.

-Today, we continue to celebrate the pints poured before us, all while brewing a line of classic and specialty beers such as the Zacherl Brau.
+Today, we continue to celebrate the pints poured before us, all while brewing a line of classic and specialty beers such.
 We pride ourselves on serving food that’s as thought-out as our brews, using locally sourced ingredients whenever possible.
 Although, an old pre-prohibition tag line would tell you our beers are already “Pure Liquid Food”.